YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/options-list-view.md

 Options List View is a [Dialogue View](README.md) that presents a list of options in a list.

-When this view receives options from the Dialogue Runner, it creates an instance of the [Option View](option-view.md) prefab you specify in the Option View Prefab property, and adds it as a child of the object you specify in the Canvas Group property.
+When this view receives options from the Dialogue Runner, it creates an instance of the [Option View](option-view.md) prefab you specify in the Option View Prefab property, and adds it as a child of the options list view.

 {% hint style="info" %}
 Options List View only displays options, and doesn't display lines.
 You can use an additional Dialogue View to handle these, like a [Line View](line-view.md) or a custom Dialogue View of your own.